prahaladbelavadi/react-exercise-tracker/README.md

 # Abstract

+A web app to keep track of yours and your friends' exeercises.

 A React app to create users, add, edit and delete exercises associated with the user's profile.

 The app uses MongoDB, Axios, create-react-app and Express with node to make this happen.